qvik/gcf-thumbnails/README.md

 # Google Cloud Function for Thumbnailization

-This is a Google Cloud Function for creating JPEG thumbnail data out of uploaded images.
-Any image stored in the input bucket is processed, a thumbnail data (= a downscaled, blurred JPEG with the header removed) is written to the output bucket.
+This is a Node.js / Cloud Function implementation of 'JPEG preview thumbnails' technology used nowadays by many quality mobile / web applications on the market.

+For an idea how this technology works, please see [https://goo.gl/vuf9xG](https://goo.gl/vuf9xG)

+This function tracks a Google Cloud Storage bucket and any image stored in the  bucket is processed and the extracted thumbnail data is written to the output bucket as a file.
+The service using the thumbnails can similarly track the output bucket for the thumbnail data files and update their data storage objects accordingly.
+In addition to the thumbnail generation, the dominant color of the image is written to the output GCS file as an attribute `dominantColor` whose value is the color as a hex string.

 Note that the `exports.foo = ..` part is the function entry point.
 The exported name must match with the name specified in the `gcloud beta functions deploy` command.

+Released under the MIT license.

 ## Set up your environment